 General Education requirements expose students to the breadth of human knowledge and to the methods employed for studying it.
 Students focus on developing critical thinking, analysis, and communication skills; acquiring quantitative and scientific literacy; and understanding the basic tenets of civic engagement, citizenship, and the ethical dimensions of behavior.
 These requirements introduce students to the methods and concerns of traditional branches of knowledge - the arts and humanities, the social and behavioral sciences, and the natural sciences - and offer a historical perspective and appreciation of diversity across time, culture and national boundaries.
 They open opportunities to make interdisciplinary connections between concepts and ideas and provide an environment to contemplate their meaning and significance.
 As a common learning experience, general education requirements foster communication among students and create linkages both with the alumni who went before and with the cohorts of students who will follow.
-Finally, general education requirements provide an intellectual foundation for both the completion of a major program of study and a lifetime of learning.
+Finally, general education requirements provide an intellectual foundation for both the completion of a major programof study and a lifetime of learning.

+General education is intended to impart common knowledge and intellectual concepts to students and to develop in them skills and attitudes that the faculty believe every educated person should possess.
 Students complete the general education requirement by taking both required and elective courses.
-The required courses ensure that all students acquire a set of critical foundational skills.
 Guided electives provide the flexibility to explore areas of interest while ensuring that primary academic skills are being developed.
 Most students complete their general education courses by the end of their third year of study.